pixza/CSIT-Challenge-2025-Stage1/README.md

 - Emergency stop available at any time

 ## Hint
-[] Fix the rogue commits
+[] Revert commits that do not belong
-[] Untangle the merge conflicts
-[] Recover the build pipeline to find your flag
+[] Resolve the merge conflict on *development* branch by selecting the correct pieces of code [] Ensure full pipeline success to retrieve your flag [] Bonus objective : cherry pick the right commits and clear the master branch and commit history by merging development branch into master